 - A South East Climate Alliance A3 Poster

 We’ve created a checklist showing progress made in different councils across the South East in declaring a climate emergency.
-What was all red a few months ago is gradually changing colour: blue for ‘campaign in progress’; yellow for ‘climate motion passed’; and green for ‘climate emergency declared’.
+What was all red a few months ago is steadily changing colour: blue for ‘campaign in progress’; yellow for ‘climate motion passed’; and green for ‘climate emergency declared’.

 This is work in progress, and almost certainly misses some important actions.
 Please help us keep up to date by feeding back any developments you’re aware of.
 Email us at: email@example.com